 Maryland and Washington D.C. medical malpractice lawyers fighting for the rights of wrongful death survivors

-The skilled Baltimore wrongful death attorneys of Schochor and Staton, P.A. provide the residents of Maryland and Washington D.C. with high quality legal representation.
+The skilled Baltimore wrongful death attorneys of Schochor, Staton, Goldberg, and Cardea, P.A. provide the residents of Maryland and Washington D.C. with high quality legal representation.
 They pride themselves on helping families, like the Palmers, meet the devastating challenges brought on by a wrongful death.
 Contact their offices at 410-234-1000 today for a consultation if you or a family member has been harmed by medical malpractice.